thetarnav/advent-of-code/2022/data/01/prompt.md

 In case the Elves get hungry and need extra snacks, they need to know which Elf to ask: they'd like to know how many Calories are being carried by the Elf carrying the _most_ Calories.
 In the example above, this is _`24000`_ (carried by the fourth Elf).

 Find the Elf carrying the most Calories. _How many total Calories is that Elf carrying?_

+Your puzzle answer was `66306`.

+## \--- Part Two ---

+By the time you calculate the answer to the Elves' question, they've already realized that the Elf carrying the most Calories of food might eventually _run out of snacks_.

+To avoid this unacceptable situation, the Elves would instead like to know the total Calories carried by the _top three_ Elves carrying the most Calories.
+That way, even if one of those Elves runs out of snacks, they still have two backups.

+In the example above, the top three Elves are the fourth Elf (with `24000` Calories), then the third Elf (with `11000` Calories), then the fifth Elf (with `10000` Calories).
+The sum of the Calories carried by these three elves is `_45000_`.

+Find the top three Elves carrying the most Calories. _How many Calories are those Elves carrying in total?_

+Your puzzle answer was `195292`.